Naomi Higgins

 Naomi Higgins is an Australian writer, performer, comedian, influencer, and former Twitch streamer.
-She is best known for writing and starring in Why Are You Like This, for which she won an AWGIE comedy award.
+She wrote and starred in Why Are You Like This, for which she won an AWGIE comedy award.

 Early life

 Higgins has a double degree in science and engineering.
-She had a humble upbringing and dreamed of being a stand up comedian from a young age.
+She dreamed of being a stand up comedian from a young age.

 Career

 Higgins was a 2016 Raw Comedy National Finalist.
 Danielle Walker, the 2016 Raw Comedy National Winner, co-hosts the podcast Batch Bitch alongside Higgins.

-Higgins co-hosted the online video game review show Gamey Gamey Game, along with Evan Munro-Smith and Ben Russell.
+Higgins co-hosts the online video game review show Gamey Gamey Game, along with Evan Munro-Smith and Ben Russell.

 In 2021, Higgins' TV show Why Are You Like This was released in Australia by the Australian Broadcasting Corporation and internationally by Netflix.
 She co-wrote the series with Humyara Mahbub and Mark Bonanno, and starred as Penny, a younger version of herself.
 Higgins and her co-writers won the Comedy - Situation or Narrative category at the 54th Annual AWGIE Awards in 2021 for their work on Why Are You Like This.